La Raza metro station: Name and pictogram

+La Raza metro station pictogram was named after the nearby Monumento a la Raza, a pyramid-shaped construction erected in 1940 in honor of la Raza; the station's pictogram features the silhouette of the monument.

 Line 3

 The line was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter being a subsidiary of Empresas ICA.
-It opened on 20 November 1970.
-La Raza metro station became its temporary northern terminal on 25 August 1978 providing service southward toward Hospital General metro station.
-Northern service toward Indios Verdes metro station began on 1 December 1979.
+La Raza metro station opened on 25 August 1978, providing service southward toward Hospital General station.
+It became the northern terminal of the line until service was extended northward to Indios Verdes on 1 December 1979.

 The station was built underground, and the stretch between La Raza and Potrero transitions from the underground level to the grade level.
 Its length is 1106 m.
 The opposite tunnel toward Tlatelolco is 1445 m long.

-In August 2016, the Government of Mexico City installed a bicycle parking station outside the station.

 Line 5

 Cometro built the line, which was inaugurated on 19 December 1981.
-The station opened on 1 July 1982, the first day of service for the western expansion from Consulado metro station to La Raza.
-The station was built at grade level and served as a temporary terminus station.
-The line was later extended northwest toward Politécnico metro station on 30 August 1982.
-The section between La Raza and Autobuses del Norte is 975 m long, while the opposite one toward Misterios is 892 m long, and goes from the street level to the underground one.
+The station opened on 1 July 1982, as part of the western expansion from Consulado to La Raza.
+The station was built at grade level and served as the terminus station, until the northwest extension toward Politécnico opened on 30 August 1982.
+The section between La Raza and Autobuses del Norte is 975 m long, while the opposite one toward Misterios is 892 m long, going from the street level to the underground one.

-In 2008, Metro authorities carried out maintenance work on the station's roof.
+In 2008, Metro authorities performed maintenance work on the station's roof.

 Incidents

 The station floods during periods of heavy rainfall.

 On 28 September 1995, Ernesto Cruz Jiménez, a police officer from Huixquilucan, State of Mexico, entered a parked train and shot seven passengers, killing two.
-After being arrested, Cruz stated that he was feeling depressed.
+After his arrest, Cruz said that he felt depressed.
 He was sentenced to 50 years in prison.
-Following the incident, the Government of Mexico City installed walk-through metal detectors in the metro system.
+Following the shooting, the Government of Mexico City installed walk-through metal detectors in multiple stations.

-On 7 January 2023, at 09:16 CST (UTC−6), two trains crashed between La Raza and Potrero interstation tunnel, resulting in one death and 106 injuries.
-Both trains were heading northbound toward Indios Verdes metro station.
-Service between Indios Verdes and Guerrero metro stations was temporarily suspended.
-Twenty days later, the Attorney General's Office of Mexico City attributed the accident to two reasons: reported cable theft the day before and negligent driving by the operator for failing to deactivate the autopilot and not driving in manual mode in the theft zone, as indicated by the procedure manual.

-Subsequently, the Mexico City government deployed members of the National Guard to monitor metro stations, claiming—without providing evidence—that opponents sabotaged the system.
-After the accident, a metro driver published a video about how the tunnels look due to the lack of lighting in multiple areas.
+On 15 May 2026, a shock group from the UNAM's College of Sciences and Humanities beat up a man in the transfer tunnel and set off firecrackers.